MatrixAI/Haskell-Demo/README.md

 They will be will available to `nix-build` and `nix-shell`.
 The `cabal configure` will automatically find them and link them during compilation.

-These non-Haskell dependencies must be explicitly named when using `callPackage`.
+These non-Haskell dependencies must be explicitly named when using `callPackage` so that they refer to the C libraries and not Haskell packages of the same name.

 This is done in both `shell.nix` and `release.nix`.